Vietnam.vn - Nền tảng quảng bá Việt Nam

 Image depicting some shifting sand dunes inside the "white of the eye" - Photo: NASA

 At 345 million years ago, humans were still far from being around.
-However, the ecosystem that was already quite rich at that time was certainly severely damaged by this disaster that literally “fell from the sky”.
+However, the already rich ecosystem at the time was certainly severely damaged by this literally “out of the blue” disaster.

 This massive space rock is large enough to cause widespread damage across northern Africa and could even cause climate effects on a global scale.

-It's not unusual for sand dunes to move in the desert, but it's the complex structure created by the collision that affects how the dunes move and adds to the overall spooky look.
+It's not unusual for sand dunes to move in the desert, but it's the complex structure created by the collision that affects the way the dunes move and adds to the overall spooky look.

 The discovery of similar terrible "scars" across the Earth's surface has motivated space scientists to design and upgrade planetary defense missions, because such attacks could repeat themselves at any time.